TeraProxy/Cosplayer/README.md

 * cosplay innerwear [id] - change your innerwear skin to id, e.g. "cosplay innerwear 97936"
 * cosplay pantsu - switch between innerwear and costume
 * cosplay enchant [0-15] - change weapon enchant glow, e.g. "cosplay enchant 13"
+* cosplay tag [name] -
 * cosplay undress - goes back to your actual look

 Any other input, starting with "cosplay", will return a summary of above commands in the chat.
+If you want to disable scanning for new costumes change "DISABLE" in scanner.js to "true".

 ## Safety
 Whatever you send to the proxy chat in game is intercepted client-side.
 The chat is NOT sent to the server.